Skip to content

-Not surprisingly, as more and more businesses look to improve the way they work, there is no shortage of ways that you can fix things.
-SIPOC is one way you improve things, with an emphasis on improving the customer experience.
+Process mapping and improvement should be done regularly.
+As more businesses look to improve the way they work, there is no shortage of ways to fix things.
+SIPOC is one tool that can help.

 What does SIPOC stand for?

-SIPOC is a visual tool that helps you assess and define a business process from a high level based on suppliers, inputs, process, outputs, and customers (which is where the acronym comes from).
+SIPOC is a visual tool that helps assess and define a business process based on suppliers, inputs, process, outputs, and customers, or SIPOC.

-SIPOC diagrams help you understand the connection between what your customers are asking for and what you receive from your suppliers.
-You end up with something that looks similar to what’s below.
+SIPOC diagrams visualize the connection between what your customers are asking for and what you receive from your suppliers.
+You end up with something that looks similar to this:

-Sometimes, you’ll see SIPOC referred to as COPIS.
-This is the same general idea, just backwards, customers, outputs, process, inputs, and suppliers.
-When you reverse the order, you put an initial focus on the customers, rather than starting with the raw goods you’re receiving.
+Sometimes SIPOC is referred to as COPIS.
+COPIS is the same process, but backwards.
+When you reverse the order, you put a focus on the customers rather than the raw goods.

 Here’s a closer look at how SIPOC breaks things down.